 The security system helps to protect your vehicle and valuables from theft.
-The horn sounds and a combination of headlights, parking lights, side marker lights, and taillights flash if someone attempts to break into your vehicle or remove the radio.
-This alarm continues for 2 minutes, then it stops.
-To reset an alarming system before the 2 minutes have elapsed, unlock the driver's door with the key or the remote transmitter.
+The horn sounds and a combination of headlights, parking/ side marker lights and taillights flashes if someone attempts to break into your vehicle or remove the audio unit.
+This alarm continues for 2 minutes, then the system resets.
+To reset an activated system before the 2 minutes have elapsed, unlock the driver's door with the key or the remote transmitter.